FernandoBasso/devnotes/content/DSA/Queue (DSA).md

 ---
 ## Intro to Queues

+Queues can be implemented using arrays, but are more efficiently implemented using linked lists.
+For the rest of this document assume the implementation uses a linked list unless otherwise noted.

-Queues are a linked list behind the scenes, but it restricts what can be done with it _on purpose_ to guarantee constant time complexity for its operations, which are generally these:
+The implementation restricts what can be done with the data structure _on purpose_ to guarantee constant time complexity for its operations, which are generally these:

 - enqueue: add an element to the end (tail).
 - dequeue: return and remove the element in the front of the queue (head).